jackmayhew/forage/README.md

 ## what it does

-paste a spotify track url, forage finds similar songs on last.fm and downloads them as mp3s with metadata and album art
+paste a spotify track url, and forage finds similar songs on last.fm and downloads them as mp3s with metadata and album art

 ## why